-Next the Commission turns to the question of nuisance.
+Next, the Commission turns to the question of nuisance.
 There is no evidence that construction of a residence on the project site would create a nuisance under California law.
 Other houses have been constructed in similar situations in chaparral habitat in Los Angeles County, apparently without the creation of nuisances.
 The County's Health Department has not reported evidence of septic system failures.
-In addition, the County has reviewed and approved the applicant's proposed septic system and water well, ensuring that the system will not create public health problems.
+In addition, the County has reviewed and approved the applicant's proposed septic system, ensuring that the system will not create public health problems.
 Furthermore, the use that is proposed is residential, rather than, for example, industrial, which might create noise or odors or otherwise create a public nuisance.
 In conclusion, the Commission finds that a residential project on the subject property can be allowed to permit the applicant a reasonable economic use of his/her property consistent with Section 30010 of the Coastal Act.

 While the applicant is entitled under Section 30010 to an assurance that the Commission will not construe or implement the Coastal Act in such a way as to take his/her property, this section does not authorize the Commission to avoid application of the policies of the Coastal Act, including Section 30240, altogether.
 Instead, the Commission is only directed to avoid construing these policies in a way that would take property.
 Aside from this instruction, the Commission is still otherwise directed to enforce the requirements of the Act.
-Therefore, in this situation, the Commission must still ensure compliance with Section 30240 by avoiding impacts that would disrupt and/or degrade environmentally sensitive habitat, to the extent this can be done without taking the property.
+Therefore, in this situation, the Commission must still comply with Section 30240 by avoiding impacts that would disrupt and/or degrade environmentally sensitive habitat, to the extent this can be done without taking the property.

-For the reasons discussed above, the proposed development will be approved within ESHA in order to provide an economically viable use.
+As discussed above, the proposed development will be approved within ESHA in order to provide an economically viable use.
 Siting and design alternatives have been considered in order to identify the alternative that can avoid and minimize impacts to ESHA to the greatest extent feasible consistent with the allowance for an economically viable residential use.
-In this case, the applicant designed the proposed project to occupy a development area of 10,000 sq. ft. in which all development is situated nearest existing disturbed areas, and clustered with proposed future development on adjacent parcels (CDP No. 4-07-028 and 4-06-101) that utilize a common access route.
-The proposed access driveway is situated in the area of a historic road cut that existed prior to the effective date of the Coastal Act.
-The proposed building site is also located on the flattest portion of the property.
+In this case, in 1996 the Commission originally approved a 3,186 sq. ft. house with a 676 sq. ft. guest house and a corral and 2,200 cubic vards of grading on the site.
+The new project the applicant is proposing is a 3,044 sq. ft. single family residence, septic system, water well, and 1,100 cu. yds. of grading.
+The new proposed project requires substantially less grading, landform alteration, and native vegetation removal than the originally proposed project.
+The residence will be smaller than previously permitted and a proposed quest house, gazebo, pond, and other accessway have been eliminated from project plans and no corral is proposed.
 Any other alternative location on the site would require more grading and the removal of more native vegetation.
-The proposed building pad of approximately 10,000 sq. ft. conforms to the maximum development area of 10,000 sq. ft. that the Commission has typically allowed in similar situations on sites containing ESHA.
-All proposed structures are located within this building pad.
+The proposed building pad is within the maximum development area of 10,000 sq. ft. that the LUP references and that the Commission has typically allowed in similar situations on sites containing ESHA, or sites within designated Significant Watershed and Wildlife Corridor areas.
+All proposed structures are located within the eastern existing building pad.
 No alternatives exist that would avoid all impacts to ESHA.
-The proposed building site on the parcel is located as close as feasible to existing roads, services, and existing residential development.
+The proposed building site on the parcel is located as close as feasible to existing roads and services, as it is located directly adjacent to Mar Vista Ridge Road on a previously disturbed graded pad.
+As such, the Commission concludes that the proposed siting and design of the project will minimize impacts to ESHA to the extent feasible.